강의

 You'll learn this kind of content

-Provides specific explanations of what tasks can be performed in practical development work using TRACE32.
+Specifically explains what kind of work can be done in practical development using TRACE32.

 This explains the basic functions of RISC-V processors that are widely used in MCUs recently.

-Let's run TRACE32 and introduce the basic commands you need to know in this process.
-We'll conduct hands-on practice debugging CMM scripts.
+Let's run TRACE32 and introduce the basic commands you need to know during this process.
+We'll proceed with hands-on practice debugging CMM scripts.

 This explains each menu of TRACE32.
 We will proceed with hands-on practice of setting breakpoints and debugging assembly instructions.